 SQL indexes also have many options and arguments that are worth reviewing.
 PostgreSQL, for example, has excellent documentation that reviews the options associated with index creation.

 On a similar topic, analyzing data across business solutions shouldn't be so difficult!
-With Zuar's Mitto solution, you can automate data flows from hundreds of potential sources into a single destination like PostgreSQL.
-Transport, warehouse, transform, model, report, and monitor: it's all managed by Mitto.
+With Zuar's Runner solution, you can automate data flows from hundreds of potential sources into a single destination like PostgreSQL.
+Transport, warehouse, transform, model, report, and monitor: it's all managed by Zuar Runner.
 Plus, our experts will ensure your deployment is fast and smooth.
-Learn more about Mitto.
+Learn more about Runner.